AdaCore/spark2014/docs/ug/gnatprove.rst

 on the same icon.

-For checks verified in proof, |GNATprove| may also generate counterexample information for the user to see (see :`Understanding Counterexamples`).
+For checks verified in proof, |GNATprove| may also generate counterexample information for the user to see (see :ref:`Understanding Counterexamples`).
 The user can display this counterexample in GPS by clicking on the icon to the left of the failed proof message, or to the left of the corresponding line in the editor.
 The counterexample is hidden again when re-clicking on the same icon.